bilalgu/devops-bootstrap/README.md

 # DevOps Bootstrap Stack

-Automatically provisions a minimalist cloud infrastructure to host a simple web service, in a realistic and reproducible DevOps context.
+A minimalist realistic DevOps project that provisions cloud infrastructure, configures it automatically, and deploys a secure, scalable, and containerized web service.

 ## Objectives

 Build a DevOps stack that includes:

-- Infrastructure as Code with Terraform
+- Infrastructure as Code with Terraform (AWS EC2 provisioning)
-- Cloud VM provisioning on AWS
-- Automated configuration with Ansible
+- Configuration Management with Ansible
-- Containerized web service deployment (Nginx + Docker)
+- Containerized Multi-Service Stack :
+	- `web` - static frontend (Nginx)
+	- `back` - API (Node.js with Express)
+	- `db` - (PostgreSQL)
+- Security hardening (SSH + firewall + fail2ban + nftables)
 - CI/CD pipeline via GitHub Actions

 This project serves as a technical portfolio, a personal learning environment, and a solid foundation for more advanced DevOps/Cyber/Cloud scenarios.